-Programs may apply for one Rackham Faculty Allies Diversity Grant per year up to $12,000 (Rackham Graduate School reserves the right to fund proposals in an amount smaller than $12,000).
+Programs may apply for one Rackham Faculty Allies Diversity Grant per year up to $12,000 (Rackham Graduate School reserves the right to fund proposals in a lesser amount than $12,000).
 Grants cannot be used to pay faculty or staff salaries and benefits, or U-M tuition or fees.

 For approved proposals, Rackham Graduate School will disburse grant awards at the conclusion of the project/activities.
 To receive funds, grantees must submit a report on grant activities (outlining how the grant made a difference for students) including an accounting of expenditures.
-Rackham Graduate School will disburse funds on actual money spent to the P/G designated by the grantee.
-Funds must be claimed for activities taking place within the proposed grant time frame (i.e., May 2017-July 2018).
+Rackham Graduate School will disburse funds on actual money spent to the project/grant designated by the grantee.
+Funds must be claimed for activities taking place within the proposed grant time frame (for example, May 2018 to July 2019).